 Accepting the temporary accommodation offered

-If you choose to refuse the offer of suitable temporary accommodation at any point then the council may no longer have a duty to assist you and you will have to make your own housing arrangements.
+If you choose to refuse the offer of suitable temporary accommodation at any point then we may no longer have a duty to assist you and you will have to make your own housing arrangements.
 We strongly advise that you discuss with your housing advisor if you want to refuse your offer of temporary accommodation.

 Conflict or harassment at home